 As with just about any medication, certain side effects are associated with antidepressants and anti-anxiety medication.
 Some of these medications may make you feel worse before you feel better.
-For detailed information on the side effects of various depression and anxiety medications, consult your psychiatrist, or call our hotline at 1-888-997-3147(Who Answers?) for advice.
+For detailed information on the side effects of various depression and anxiety medications, consult your psychiatrist, or call our hotline at for advice.
 Remember, you should never try to self-medicate for anxiety or depression.
 These disorders are serious, and self-medication can be extremely dangerous.

 Antidepressant Drug Addiction, Dependence and Withdrawal in Gamblers

 While anxiety and depression medications are often highly successful helpers on the path to recovery, it is possible to become addicted to these medications as well.
 For this reason, it is often a good idea to enroll in an inpatient treatment center while you recover from your addiction, so a trained team of professionals can monitor you for dependence and withdrawal symptoms related to your medications.

 One of the major problems associated with medications is that many of them do provide a high if you take more than the prescribed amount.
 Many gamblers are looking for that high, so prescription drug abuse is rampant among gamblers who are in the process of recovery and feel the need to get that high from something else.
 Overdose is one of many risks associated with substance abuse, and it is one of the reasons inpatient treatment centers are always recommended for anyone recovering from an addiction to gambling.

 Depression and Gambling